KacieMotley15/EthQuickTransac/README.md

 # EthQuickTransac
 This repo is for a cross-border Ethereum-compatible blockchain that connects financial institutions, this was built to automate the financial processes and features of smart contracts, such as hosting joint savings accounts.

-# QuickTransacEther
-This repo is for a cross-border Ethereum-compatible blockchain that connects financial institutions, this was built to automate the financial processes and features of smart contracts, such as hosting joint savings accounts.

 # Joint Savings Smart Contract

 The Joint Savings Smart Contract allows two users to control a joint savings account.
 It is implemented using Solidity and can be tested and deployed using Remix IDE with the JavaScript VM.